Yaxley, Cambridgeshire: Government

+Yaxley Parish Council

 As a civil parish, Yaxley has a parish council.
 The parish council is elected by the residents of the parish who have registered on the electoral roll; the parish council is the lowest tier of government in England.
 A parish council is responsible for providing and maintaining a variety of local services including allotments and a cemetery; grass cutting and tree planting within public open spaces such as a village green or playing fields.
 The parish council reviews all planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority for the parish.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises its own tax to pay for these services, known as the parish precept, which is collected as part of the Council Tax.